mejutoco/german-grammar-statistics/README.md

 [Top 500,000 words in german with gender](german_top_50000_gender.csv).
 The word frequency was taken from Wikipedia sets for different languages.
-The gender was extracted querying different dictionaries for the word.
+I believe the german one uses this underneath (https://invokeit.wordpress.com/frequency-word-lists/) The gender was extracted querying different dictionaries for the word.

 ## Format